hoangdangal/roostervalidate/README.md

 In example textboxId is id of input type=text.

 id: input id
-focus: true, if you want to focus control when validate fail constraint's type include :
+focus: true, if you want to focus control when validate fail.

+constraint's type include :
     required,
     integer,